EasyDropEt/ed-domain/README.md

 ### If you have `poetry` installed,

-- Step 1: run the following command to install dependencies, create a virtual environment, and start the application:
+Run the following command to install dependencies, create a virtual environment, and start the application:

 ```bash
 poetry install
 poetry shell